BECKLEY AREA FOUNDATION - LOCAL GIVING. LASTING LEGACIES.

 Picture

-Anyone interested in donating to this fund may mail contributions with “Elmo Hurst” in the memo to BAF, 1210 South Kanawha St., Beckley, WV 25801 or click the button below to donate online.
-If you are interested in starting a scholarship fund or leaving a legacy gift, call BAF at 304-253-3806 or email info@bafwv.org.
+Anyone interested in donating to the Whitener Family Fund can mail contributions, with “Whitener Family” in the memo, to Beckley Area Foundation, 1210 S. Kanawha Street, Beckley, WV 25801.
+Donations can also be made online by clicking the button below.
+For those interested in starting a designated fund or leaving a bequest, please call BAF at 304-253-3806 or email [email protected].

 0 Comments